Sun Shaocheng

-Sun Shaocheng (孙绍骋 (孫紹騁, Sūn Shàochéng); born July 1960) is a Chinese politician currently serving as party secretary of Inner Mongolia.
-Previously, he served as Minister of Veterans Affairs, vice-minister of Land and Resources, vice-minister of Civil Affairs, vice-governor of Shanxi, and vice-governor of Shandong.
+Sun Shaocheng (孙绍骋 (孫紹騁, Sūn Shàochéng); born July 1960) is a Chinese politician.
+Previously, he served as party secretary of Inner Mongolia, Minister of Veterans Affairs, vice minister of Land and Resources, vice-minister of Civil Affairs, vice-governor of Shanxi, and vice-governor of Shandong.
 He served two separate terms as vice-minister of Ministry of Civil Affairs, from April 2009 to August 2012 and from February 2017 to June 2017.
-He is a member of the 19th CPC Central Committee.
-He is a member of the 19th National Congress of the Chinese Communist Party.
+He served as a member of the 19th Central Committee of the Chinese Communist Party and the 19th National Congress of the Chinese Communist Party.

 Education

 Sun was born in Haiyang, Shandong in July 1960.
 He entered Shandong University in August 1980, majoring in Chinese language and literature at the Department of Chinese language, where he graduated in July 1984.
 After graduation, he entered the workforce, and joined the Chinese Communist Party in May 1986.
 He earned his doctor's degree in the science of law from Peking University in 2002.
 He was also studied at the Central Party School of the Chinese Communist Party as a part-time student.